Form 2 – Claim under the Fair Work Act 2009 alleging dismissal in contravention of a general protection

 You (or your lawyer) must attend court on the first court date.
 If you don’t attend, the Court could make orders against you.

 Wherever possible, you must file court documents online using eLodgment.
-See the Federal Court website for guidelines.
+You may also eLodge documents regarding a proceeding including draft orders, consent orders, and case management correspondence.
+See the Federal Court website for information on how to use eLodgment.

 If it is not possible to file using eLodgment, you may be able to file your documents in person, by mail, or in certain circumstances by fax or email.
 Contact the Court if you are not sure how to file the documents.

-You should seek legal advice as soon as possible.
+You should seek legal advice about your matter as soon as possible.
 A lawyer can help you understand your legal rights and responsibilities.
 They can also explain how the law applies to your case.
-Industrial law can be complex and it is important to obtain some independent legal advice in relation to your situation.
+The law can be complex and it is important to obtain some independent legal advice in relation to your situation.

 If you could not resolve your dispute at the Fair Work Commission or with other assistance, you may seek the assistance of the Court.

-In some cases, you need to obtain a certificate from the Fair Work Commission before filing an application with the Court: see, e.g. sections 370 and 778 of the Fair Work Act 2009 (unlawful termination applications).
+In the following types of matters, you need to obtain a certificate from the Fair Work Commission before filing an application with the Court:

 A community legal centre or legal aid may be able to assist you with advice.